opticsl8b/Doggy-Day-Care/README.md

 # Additions

-We are always looking for ways to make pur code better.
+We are always looking for ways to make our code better.
 If you would like to collaborate and make this app better, please feel free to do so by cloning and pulling the latests files.